tsoyolv/DisciplineApp/README.md

 - Hibernate

 To start application locally you need to install:
-1. Java 8
+1. Start maven install - it creates react js files.
-2. Maven
+2. Start SpringBootWebApplication

-Start SpringBootWebApplication
+Maybe you will have some issues - see it in knownIssues first.